pypa/pipx/docs/contributing.md

 * Regenerate documentation.

 ### Release
-Finally, from a clone of the main pipxproject pipx repo (not a fork), run
+To publish to PyPI: From a clone of the main pipxproject pipx repo (not a fork), run
 ```bash
 nox -s publish
 ```